soulwing/tnm4j/README.md

 agent itself.
 Just like GETNEXT, the GETBULK operation takes a list of object identifiers.
 As we've seen, when executing the GETNEXT operation, the agent returns the successor object instance for each of the specified object identifiers.
-With GETBULK, the agent returns the next *N* object instances for each of the specified identifiers.
+With GETBULK, the agent returns the next *N* successor object instances for each of the specified identifiers.

 We specify the maximum value for *N* as one of the parameters to the GETNEXT operation; the protocol specification calls this parameter *max-repetitions*.
 The value we specify indicates the maximum number of "rows" we want to retrieve in a single GETBULK operation.
 Of course, the agent may choose to return a value less than *N*.

 In our previous example using GETNEXT, we included *sysUpTime* in the request.
 Since GETBULK effectively performs *N* GETNEXT operations, we need a way to tell it that some of the object identifiers in the request are for non-repeating objects.
-The GETBULK operation includes *non-repeating* parameter for this purpose -- this parameter is used to indicate that the first *k* identifiers in the list are for non-repeating identifiers.
+The GETBULK operation includes a *non-repeating* parameter for this purpose -- this parameter is used to indicate that the first *k* identifiers in the list are for non-repeating identifiers.